raspberrypilearning/build-a-buggy/en/step_1.md

 - [Combine inputs and/or outputs to create projects or solve a problem](https://www.raspberrypi.org/curriculum/physical-computing/builder)
 - [Use manufacturing techniques and tools to create prototypes](https://www.raspberrypi.org/curriculum/manufacture/builder)

+This resource is also available on the FutureLearn platform with our free course [Robotics with Raspberry Pi: Build and Program Your First Robot Buggy](https://www.futurelearn.com/courses/robotics-with-raspberry-pi){:target="_blank"}.

 --- /collapse ---

 --- collapse ---